two-trick-pony-NL/PhotoScavengerBackend/README.md

 This is the FastAPI backend that supports my ScanGame Apps.
 It can detect certain objects

 # Companion apps:
-- This API serves my React Native apps for the game here: https://github.com/two-trick-pony-NL/ScanGameApps
+This API serves my React Native apps for the game here: https://github.com/two-trick-pony-NL/ScanGameApps

+Here is a in-game screenshot: <br>
 <img src="https://user-images.githubusercontent.com/71013416/177129166-3392465b-48cd-4d37-a28c-4201054d5c33.PNG" width="300" height="600" />